-- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax Law frequently asked questions. - Tax Topics from the IRS telephone response system. - Internal Revenue Code-Title 26. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support.

-- Two releases during the year. - The first release will ship early January 2009. - The final release will ship early March 2009.
+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - Internal Revenue Code-Title 26 of the U.S. Code. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - Two releases during the year.
+The first release will ship the beginning of January 2010. - The final release will ship the beginning of March 2010.

-Purchase the DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$30 (no handling fee) or call 1-877-233-6767 toll free to purchase the DVD for \$30 (plus a \$6 handling fee).
+Purchase the DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$30 (no handling fee) or call 1-877-233-6767 toll free to buy the DVD for \$30 (plus a \$6 handling fee).